How to Make a Musical Theatre Demo Reel in 2026: Step-by-Step Guide

 • Monitor callback rates over time

-• Stay open to updating it as your materials evolve
+• Stay open to updating it as your materials evolve and you clearly understand your casting lane in this chapter of your career

-🛠 Your reel is a tool—not a finished product.
+Your reel is a tool, not a finished product.
 Revisit it every 6–12 months

 Ashlee Espinosa smiling in professional headshot, musical theatre actress and career coach for performers.